Festival volunteering in 2022

 Festivals are currently working out what their COVID safety measures will be in order for their festival to go ahead this year.
 Until we know what these are, we can’t say for certain whether you will need to wear a mask or not.
 However, depending on your volunteer role, you may need to wear a mask during some tasks, for example, cleaning.

 The safety of our staff and volunteers is a top priority for us.
-We've been working hard over the past few months to adjust activities and minimise risk to ensure that all volunteers and staff are fully prepared to go on-site, and stay as safe as possible.
+We've been working hard over the past year to adjust activities and minimise risk to ensure that all volunteers and staff are fully prepared to go on-site, and stay as safe as possible.

 - We are following UK government guidelines closely.